jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

+Accordnig to the self-suffciency of Internet Age technology, workers can be more independent again.

 Yet, we still value the micro-management of the production line.
 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
-The eight different managers are generally looking to better feed their families.
+Although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.

 It's time for our workplaces to modernize.

 We start by no longer idolizing over-management.
-Then we must empower workers and customers to collaborate directly.
+Then we must empower workers and customers to collaborate directly using digital technology.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
 Google is only helping us find solutions other people put on their own websites.
 Google is outstanding precisely because it connects two people; one with a question, the other with an answer.

 What prevents this kind of collaboration and efficiency at work is the blind loyalty to the era of mass-production.
-Our culture of working preset hours of 9-5 from Monday to Friday is nothing but a holdover from working on a factory line.
+Our culture of working preset hours of 9-5 from Monday to Friday is nothing but a holdover from working on a factory line in the Industrial Age.

 Since few of us are handling machines anymore, we can work when and how it makes sense.
 We will, too, once we adopt Tecvholution.